 In this paper we underlined that recovering information from CMB data requires solving a blind source separation issue (BSS).
-Several BSS techniques have already been applied to CMB data without providing good global performances.
-In this paper, we provide a sparsity-based source separation method coined Generalized Morphological Component Analysis (GMCA) which turns to give astounding results to effectively recover both CMB and SZ maps.
+Several BSS techniques have already been applied to CMB data without providing good global performances, i.e. on all components simultaneously.
+In this paper, we provide a sparsity-based source separation method coined Generalized Morphological Component Analysis (GMCA) which turns out to give astounding results for effectively recovering both CMB and SZ maps.
 In that context, sparsity enhances the contrast between the sources leading to an improved separation task even in a noisy context.
-In the blind case, when no prior knowledge is assumed on the emission laws of the components, GMCA outperforms state-of-the-art blind component separation techniques already applied to CMB data.
+In the blind case, when no prior knowledge is assumed for the emission laws of the components, GMCA outperforms state-of-the-art blind component separation techniques already applied to CMB data.
 Furthermore, GMCA is versatile enough to easily include some prior knowledge of the emission laws of the components.
 This is an extremely valuable feature of the proposed method in the case of CMB data analysis.
 Indeed, the CMB has a known black-body spectrum.
 Including this information in the GMCA algorithm enhances the source separation globally.
+In the present work, we have chosen not to include prior knowledge on the SZ spectral signature.
+Adding such prior knowledge would lead to even better separation results.
 Future work will be devoted to taking advantage of GMCA's versatility to adapt to more complex physical models.